 Business Structure

-Whether you operate as a sole trader, partnership, or company affects how policies are structured and premiums calculated.
-Key person insurance premiums depend on the business's reliance on the insured individual and the sum insured.
-A business with multiple revenue-generating partners may pay less per person than a sole operator.
+Whether you operate as a sole trader, partnership, company, or trust affects how policies are structured and premiums calculated.
+Key person insurance costs depend on the business's reliance on the insured individual and the sum insured.
+Policy ownership and tax treatment vary by structure.

 Insurance Types for Self-Employed Australians

-Self-employed people face unique risks that require different types of insurance cover.
-Here are the key options to understand.
+Self-employed people face risks that require multiple types of insurance protection.
+Here are the key products to understand.

 Personal Life Insurance

-Standard life insurance that pays a lump sum to your family if you die, covering the mortgage, debts, and providing for dependants.
+Standard life cover that pays a lump sum to your family if you die, clearing the mortgage, debts, and providing for dependants.

-• Covers personal financial obligations - mortgage, personal debts, family living expenses
+• Covers personal financial obligations including mortgage, personal debts, and family living expenses

-• Sum insured should account for both personal and any business debts with personal guarantees
+• Sum insured should factor in both personal obligations and any business debts with personal guarantees

 • Essential if your family depends on your income to maintain their standard of living